 Southport Yacht Club Superyacht Berth

-The Queensland Government has committed $2 million to help deliver a superyacht berth at the Southport Yacht Club to create more jobs in the rapidly growing superyacht industry.
+The Queensland Government has committed a total of $2.87 million to help deliver a superyacht berth at the Southport Yacht Club to create more jobs in the rapidly growing superyacht industry.